whitead/symd/README.md

 Example
 -------------------------
-The harmonic oscillator example may be run with
+Examples may be run with:

     cd example_example
-    ../harmonic_verlet_anderson run_params.txt
+    ../name_of_executable run_params.txt

 TODO/Thoughts
 -------------------------
+1. Implement Periodic boundaries
-1. Implement the Bussi-Parrinello thermostat
+2. Implement the Bussi-Parrinello thermostat
-2. I hate it, but I should go ahead and implement a non `n^2` force calculation
+3. I hate it, but I should go ahead and implement a non `n^2` force calculation at some point
-3. Perhaps I should try implement that Hilbert curve dynamic R-Tree decomposition method for fun
+4. Perhaps I should try implement that Hilbert curve dynamic R-Tree decomposition method for fun
-4. Try those prior belief molecular dynamics equations I wrote down on that paper I lost in my office
+5. Try those prior belief molecular dynamics equations I wrote down on that paper I lost in my office
-5. Use actual xyz format
-6. I'm out of chunky peanut butter, I should buy more